-The Stockholm Water Prize Award Ceremony will held in the beautiful Stockholm City Hall.
 The Swedish King Carl XVI Gustaf is the patron of the prize and will personally present it during the Ceremony.
 The following Royal Banquet will bring together about 700 highly esteemed guests.
-The Royal Couple's presence, the exclusive entertainment and the beautiful interiors of the Stockholm City Hall contribute to make this event glamorous and unforgettable.
+The Royal Couple's presence, the exclusive entertainment and the beautiful interiors of the event glamorous and unforgettable.

-Time 16:30-00:00 Price: 3,000 SFK Venue: Stockholm City Hall Dress code: Black tie
+Time 16:30-00:00 Price: 3,000 SEK Dress code: Black tie